ycgambo/shadowrocket/doc/launcher.md

 Server, server, server1, server_2, module_name, module_name_3

-#### Config format
+#### Module Config format

-We pass an array to Launcher and each value in this array should also be an array which specifies the config of corresponding module.
+We should pass an array to Launcher and each value in this array should also be an array which specifies the config of corresponding module.

-For more details about module names and their configurations, see [Modules](/doc/modules.md)
+**It's recommended to attach a name for each module config, which will help you to alias the module.**

+We will use this name to trace the corresponding module, so you can only use a config name once.